How to Take Payments on RingCX: Enterprise CCaaS Payment Integration

 PCI Compliance

-Shuttle is PCI-DSS Level 1 certified.
-The integration keeps cardholder data out of your RingCX environment entirely:
+Shuttle is PCI DSS Level 1 certified.
+Because the card is captured in the secure Twilio Pay call, the model keeps cardholder data out of your RingCX environment entirely:

-RingCX recordings, RingSense transcripts, and quality monitoring outputs never contain card numbers.
-Your PCI scope stays narrow.
+• RingCX recordings, RingSense transcripts, and quality monitoring outputs never contain card numbers, keeping you on the lighter SAQ-A path.

-For RingCX customers in regulated verticals — financial services, insurance, healthcare, public sector, telco — Shuttle is designed to keep certified scope tight without compromising the AI-driven agent experience.
+For RingCX customers in regulated verticals, financial services, insurance, healthcare, public sector, telco, Shuttle is designed to keep certified scope tight without compromising the AI-driven agent experience.
+Full compliance documentation, including the AOC scope, is in the security docs.

 For Solution Providers and RingCentral App Gallery Partners

-If you're a RingCentral App Gallery partner or SI deploying RingCX for clients, Shuttle is the payment layer that plugs in alongside your build.
+If you're a RingCentral App Gallery partner or SI deploying RingCX for clients, Shuttle is the payment layer you can build into your deployment.
 We support white-label deployment, multi-PSP routing across your client portfolio (each client keeps their preferred acquirer), and partner-friendly commercials.
-Shuttle is Twilio's official payment partner and integrates with both inbound and outbound RingCX flows without disrupting RingSense AI assist.
+Shuttle is Twilio's preferred payment partner, and the Twilio Pay capture works on both inbound and outbound RingCX flows without disrupting RingSense AI assist.
+A native RingCX or App Gallery integration can be scoped as a paid project.
 For partnership conversations, book a discovery call.

 Use Cases